 Despite how insane Julien is, the lemur people clearly listen to him, partly because he's such a party animal.
 Maurice obviously knows it's better to be a sane right-hand-lemur than a totally ignored ruler.
 Also, he's only very slightly more sane than Julien - he often joins in with Julien's insanity and agrees with him an awful lot.

 Maurice can't rule the matriarchal lemurs because he's a guy.
-Wild Mass Guessing has pegged Julien as Transsexual; he's just still taking advantage of the perks of being born with a uterus.
+Wild Mass Guessing has pegged Julien as Transgender; he's just still taking advantage of the perks of being born with a uterus.

 Well, while Julien is a Jerk with a Heart of Gold and a Cloud Cuckoo Lander, he's not a terrible leader... just a pretty incompetent one.
 He does care for the concern about his subjects and you can tell in the first film that he is worried about the Fossa eating them.
 His reaction about the Fossa isn't so much as one of indifference but rather a "There's nothing we can do, so we may as well live each day like it's our last" mentality.
 Maurice is sort of his Morality Chain and Only Sane Man partner to keep him in check and to help him rule the lemurs more efficiently.

-He doesn't seem to WANT to be in charge.
+Maurice seems to be a devout Royalist.
 Besides, he's not THAT much better than Julien.
-He notices that Alex has huge teeth, but that's the range of his sanity.
+He notices that Alex has huge teeth, but that's the limits of his sanity.
 In the second he even comments "I'm sure this whole democracy thing is a fad" and helps Julien chew.
 He backs him up on a lot of things.
 Besides, from the behaviour of the Lemur community, it's more important on how well you can party than if you're a smarty.
 It's not until the Penguins TV series (not canon with the movies) that he shows any problems with Julien, which cranked everything in everybody's personality Up to Eleven.
 Not all Royal Advisers are evil!

 Does anyone actually have a link to the creator's claim that Mort is thirty-five?
 I've seen it mentioned, but can't find the source.